 Children who stay at Russell House for short breaks live with parents and carers.
 We encourage family to visit Russell House, and they are always welcome to arrange to visit, speak to the Manager or staff, at any time outside of their child's visit.
 At drop-off and pick-up times, we are always happy to speak to parents.
 Where more time is needed this can also be arranged with the Home Manager.
+Key workers will meet parents regularly to discuss and review plans and goals.

-If children have friends who may want to visit them during a stay, we can consider how best to do this, if possible, and the Home Manager should be contacted in the first instance to discuss this
+If children have friends who may want to visit them during a stay, we can consider how best to do this, if possible, and the Home Manager should be contacted in the first instance to discuss this.